brython-dev/brython/www/doc/en/faq.md

 - in Python, `<=` is used as an operator for sets with a different meaning than "lesser or equal"
 - the sign `<` is often used in computer science to mean something else than "lesser than" : in Python and many other languages, `<<` means left shift ; in HTML tags are enclosed with `<` and `>`
 - Python uses the same operator `%` for very different operations : modulo and string formatting

+__Q__ : couldn't some scripts (modules to import for instance) be precompiled in Javascript to improve performance and avoid the overhead of Python to Javascript translation at each page reload ?

+__R__ : this is theoretically possible, and many attempts have been made, but the generated Javascript is in the order of 10 times bigger than the Python source, which must be stored anyway for exception reporting.
+The time spared in translation would be lost by the time lost with bigger files to load.

 __Q__ : What browsers are compatible with Brython?